okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/common-hook-set-up-steps/main/index.md

 ## Add Basic Authorization and Body Parsing

-The Glitch project templates do not have any authorization or body parsing code.
+The Glitch project templates don't have any authorization or body parsing code.
 To include this content:

 * Add the Body Parser and Basic Auth `npm` packages to your Glitch project
 * Add the code snippet below

-If you Remix a Glitch Inline Hook project, the packages and code are already included.
+If you remix a Glitch Inline Hook project, the packages and code are already included.

 To add the `npm` packages:

 1. Select the `package.json` file in the left-hand project menu.
-2. From the `Add Package` drop-down, search for the `express-basic-auth` and `body-parser` packages.
+2. From the `Add Package` drop-down box, search for the `express-basic-auth` and `body-parser` packages.
 3. Click each package to add to your project.

 The Inline Hook guides use [HTTP Basic Authentication](/books/api-security/authn/api-authentication-options/#http-basic-authentication) to authenticate the Okta Inline Hook API calls received by your Glitch external service.
-In your Okta org, the Glitch project username and password credentials must be encoded in Base64 and added as the **Authentication secret** when you activate the Inline Hook.
-Ensure you add the scheme `Basic ` (including a space) as a prefix to the **Authentication secret** value.
+In your Okta org, you must encode the Glitch project username and password credentials in Base64 and add them as the **Authentication secret** when you activate the Inline Hook.
+Ensure that you add the scheme `Basic ` (including a space) as a prefix to the **Authentication secret** value.

 For example, the credential pair used in the Inline Hook examples is `admin:supersecret`, which encoded in Base64 is `YWRtaW46c3VwZXJzZWNyZXQ=`.
 Adding the scheme to this value, creates the Inline Hook **Authentication secret** value: `Basic YWRtaW46c3VwZXJzZWNyZXQ=`.